Ektu Sore Bosun

-Ektu Sore Bosun is a Bengali social comedy drama film directed by Kamaleshwar Mukherjee and produced by Anindya Dasgupta.
+Ektu Sore Bosun is a Bengali-language comedy-drama film directed by Kamaleshwar Mukherjee and produced by Anindya Dasgupta.
 This film is based on a short story Pasha Pashi by novelist Balaichand Mukhopadhyay.
 It was released on 24 November 2023 under the banner of Big Cat Films.

 Plot

 Guddu, a young Sanskrit graduate come from Begunbagicha village to Kolkata for a job.
 His love interest Piu and other family members also come there to keep an eye on him.
 Guddu becomes a hero because he accidentally does few brave act.
 It creates a series of funny incidents.